Our website uses cookies to enhance your browsing experience.

 Dec 07 2021

-The analyzer has detected characters in code that may confuse the developer.
-These characters may be invisible and change the code representation in IDEs.
+The analyzer has detected characters in code that may confuse a developer.
+These characters can be invisible and change the code representation in IDEs.
 Such character sequences may lead to the fact that the developer and the compiler would interpret the code differently.

 This can be done on purpose.
 This type of attack is called Trojan Source.
 To learn more: